 Chapter 4.
 But it is not the end

 We made it almost from scratch: organized work processes and made them transparent.
 We managed to build an efficient system that works great with project management, helps the designers to exchange their experience, and provides the clients with clear communication.
 We prepare everything before the start of a project and know what result to expect.
 We set up the framework and apply it to the design processes.

 The lead designers review the works of the others, give recommendations, and approve the results.
 It helps us monitor and control all tasks on all projects.
 We hold retrospectives to find points of growth at the moment and come up with action steps to improve performance.
 Every designer knows what to do and takes up responsibility for his or her actions.
 We don’t go around in a circle and learn our lessons.

-I remember taking a vacation one day.
-The project I was working on at that time was passed to another designer who wasn’t in the picture.
-As a result, the designer changed something that couldn’t be changed (I mean, as it’s stated by the client): added a gradient to a button, which upset the client.
+One day a lead designer went on a vacation.
+The project they were working on at that time was passed to another designer who wasn’t in the picture.
+As a result, the designer changed something that couldn’t be changed (according to the client): added a gradient to a button, which upset the client.

 If the lead designer wants to go on vacation, they need to hand over all the details and explain all the tasks — it helps to keep records and design the project as it was intended even without the lead.